kurousagi110/TrinhThaiHoa/src/problem6/README.md

 I use authorization to secure the API and prevent unauthorized access.
 Without a token, users won't be able to update their scores.

+Additional comments for improvement in the documentation:

+* Consider adding a logging mechanism to track score update history.
+This will help in auditing and detecting any fraudulent activities.
+* Review and enhance the authorization mechanism to ensure it aligns with best practices and provides adequate protection against unauthorized access.

 ## Thank for reading !!!